Year 6 students Mackenzie and Alisha are Chief Scout Ambassadors appointed by their leaders and...

 Their role is to offer support and guidance to staff, students and families regarding various personal, developmental and family issues.
 We also have a Chaplain and an Educational Psychologist who support staff by providing advice in educational assessment and management of students, which may include diagnostic testing.

 They work closely with Learning Support staff in developing individual learning programs for students identified as having special needs.
-The AMT can initiate and liaise with external support personnel where appropriate and provide support within the school’s pastoral care system.
+The SMT can initiate and liaise with external support personnel where appropriate and provide support within the school’s student wellbeing system.

 Please click the link below to download the Secondary Code of Conduct